Positive psychology: Key figures

 The positive psychology movement was first founded in 1998 by Martin Seligman.
-He was concerned about the fact that mainstream psychology was too focused on disease, disorders, and disabilities rather than well-being, resilience, and recovery.
-He aimed to apply mainstream psychology's methodological, scientific, scholarly, and organizational strengths to facilitate well-being rather than illness and disease.
+He was concerned that mainstream psychology focused too much on disease, disorders, and disabilities rather than on well-being, resilience, and recovery.
+He aimed to apply the methodological, scientific, scholarly, and organizational strengths of mainstream psychology to promote well-being instead of focusing on illness and disease.

 The field has been influenced by humanistic and psychodynamic approaches to treatment.
 Predating the use of the term "positive psychology", researchers within the field of psychology had focused on topics that would now be included under this new denomination.

 To Seligman, psychology (particularly its positive branch) can investigate and promote realistic ways of fostering more well-being in people and communities.

 The term "positive psychology" dates at least to 1954, when Abraham Maslow's Motivation and Personality was published with a final chapter titled "Toward a Positive Psychology."
 In the second edition published in 1970, he removed that chapter, saying in the preface that "a positive psychology is at least available today though not very widely."
 There have been indications that psychologists since the 1950s have increasingly focused on promoting mental health rather than merely treating mental illness.
 From the beginning of psychology, the field addressed the human experience using the "Disease model," studying and identifying the dysfunction of a person.

 In the opening sentence of his book Authentic Happiness, Seligman claimed: "For the last half century psychology has been consumed with a single topic only—mental illness," expanding on Maslow's comments half a century earlier.
 He urged psychologists to continue the earlier missions of psychology of nurturing talent and improving everyday life.